Physics and Astronomy Outreach

 Programs that are aimed at engaging the interests of K-12 students, in classroom or informal settings are encompassed under “Physics on the Road.”
-Physics on the Road includes larger group presentations, like our ever popular Liquid Nitrogen Crypgenic Show, Starring N2, PEARLS (Physics Educational Activities and Resources for Learning Science), and hands-on classroom investigations (Focus on Science).
-To learn more about any of these programs, click here.
+Physics on the Road includes larger group presentations, like our ever popular Liquid Nitrogen Crypgenic Show, Starring N2, Sidewalk Science, and hands-on classroom investigations.

 Science Express is multifunctional high school level program grounded in content-based professional development for teachers, the availability of scores of teacher- and professionally-prepared classroom laboratory experiments for the classroom, and support and mentorship.
 Science Express teacher participants have available to them the loan of laboratory technologies and materials for use in their own classrooms.
 Check out Science Express!